okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 ### Demo: Ingress Controller

 In the example, the ingress controller is a `Replication Controller` to ensure that there is always one up and running.

+After deploying, if we curl with the -H host flag with `helloworld-v1.whatever.com`